candoola/enerlytics/README.md

 # enerlytics

-Energy Analytics for machine tools
+Energy Analytics for machine tools.
+Just a Test